SiphosethuLokwe/TheCantine/README.md

 ### Security Microservice

-TheCantine application integrates with a separate security microservice for authentication and authorization.
+CantinaAPI application integrates with a separate security microservice for authentication and authorization.
 The security microservice is responsible for generating and validating JWT tokens, which are used to secure the API endpoints.

 ### Communication Diagram

-Below is a diagram illustrating how the components of TheCantine application communicate with each other and the security microservice:
+Below is a diagram illustrating how the components of CantinaAPI application communicate with each other and the security microservice:

 ### Project Structure

 src/
-├── TheCantine/                # Presentation Layer
+├── CantinaAPI/                # Presentation Layer
 │   ├── Controllers/
 │   ├── Program.cs
 │   ├── appsettings.json